Aboriginal Fund for Species at Risk (AFSAR)

 The Aboriginal Fund for Species at Risk

-The Aboriginal Fund for Species at Risk (AFSAR), established in 2004-2005, supports the development of Aboriginal capacity to participate actively in the implementation of the Species at Risk Act (SARA).
-The protection of species at risk in Canada depends upon a meaningful collaboration with Aboriginal people and organizations.
-The Act recognizes the important role that Aboriginal peoples play in wildlife conservation and the need to consider Aboriginal Traditional Knowledge (ATK) in the assessment of which species may be at risk, as well as in the development and implementation of protection and recovery measures.
-In 2014, AFSAR was strengthened such that funding became available to support projects that will proactively prevent species, other than species at risk, from becoming a conservation concern, in addition to expanding the funding for species at risk.
-The AFSAR program allocates approximately $4.7 million a year to projects that both conserve and protect species at risk and their habitats on Aboriginal lands and waters to those that prevent other species from becoming a conservation concern.
+The Aboriginal Fund for Species at Risk (AFSAR), established in 2004-2005, supports the development of Indigenous capacity to participate actively in the implementation of the Species at Risk Act (SARA).
+The protection of species at risk in Canada depends upon a meaningful collaboration with Indigenous Peoples and organizations.
+The Act recognizes the important role that Aboriginal Peoples play in wildlife conservation and the need to consider Aboriginal Traditional Knowledge (ATK) in the assessment of which species may be at risk, as well as in the development and implementation of protection and recovery measures.
+Additionally, AFSAR supports projects that will proactively prevent species, other than species at risk, from becoming a conservation concern.
+The AFSAR program allocates approximately $3 million a year to projects on Indigenous lands and waters.

 Funding under AFSAR is separated into two streams:

 - The AFSAR Species at Risk Stream focuses on projects addressing the recovery of species at risk listed on Schedule 1 of SARA; and

 - The AFSAR Prevention Stream focuses on projects addressing other species, beyond those listed on SARA, to prevent them from becoming a conservation concern.